Play video icon.

 ALEX DE BARD

-Alex De Bard (Understudy Rachel) DC Credits include: A Wrinkle in Time at Arena Stage; Hair, Private Jones, Passing Strange, Into the Woods, Rent, Gun & Powder at Signature Theatre; Tick, Tick… BOOM!
-(Helen Hayes Nominated- Outstanding Supporting Performer) at Monumental Theatre Company; Hello Dolly, Frozen, Kinky Boots, A.D.
-16 at Olney Theatre Center; Little Women, First Date at NextStop Theatre Company; Amazing Grace at The Museum of the Bible; The Velveteen Rabbit, Elephant & Piggie, Fancy Nancy, Blueberries for Sal at Adventure Theatre.
-REGIONAL: I And You at McCarter Theatre; Private Jones at Goodspeed Musicals.
-EDUCATION: CUA, BM.
-UPCOMING: I And You at Olney Theatre Center.
-IG: @alexdebardmusic / @alex_debard
+Alex De Bard (u/s Rachel)’s DC credits include A Wrinkle in Time at Arena Stage; Hair, Private Jones, Passing Strange, Into the Woods, Rent, Gun & Powder at Signature Theatre; Tick, Tick… BOOM!
+(Helen Hayes nomination for Out-standing Supporting Performer) at Monumental Theatre Company; Hello, Dolly!, Frozen, Kinky Boots, A.D.
+16 at Olney Theatre Center; Little Women, First Date at NextStop Theatre Company; Amazing Grace at Museum of the Bible; The Velveteen Rabbit, Elephant & Piggie, Fancy Nancy, and Blueberries for Sal at Adventure Theatre.
+Regional: I And You at McCarter Theatre and Private Jones at Good-speed Musicals.
+Education: CUA, BM.
+Upcoming: I And You at Olney Theatre Center.
+Instagram: @alex_debard and @debardvoiceandacting

 JORDAN FRIEND